*NEW* McGill Nursing Collaborative Fellowship

 Established in 2013 by the donor-supported McGill Nursing Collaborative, this fellowship is available to students entering the qualifying year of the MSc(A) Direct Entry program in Nursing.
 It is awarded by the Ingram School of Nursing to newly admitted student(s) based on academic standing and demonstrated leadership in extracurricular and community activities.
 Estimated value: $10,000.

 Students first have an intensive 10-month qualifying year of study.
-At this time, complementary courses in either the biomedical or social sciences are selected depending on your previous undergraduate studies.
-You will also be actively involved in nursing courses and will work with the elderly, young families and ill adults in hospitals and community settings.
-Following successful completion of the qualifying year, students apply to continue their studies in the MSc(A) Direct-Entry Year 1 and 2 (see Course of Study for more information).
+At this time, complementary courses in either the biomedical or social sciences are selected depending on previous undergraduate studies.
+Clinical courses include nursing patients and families in hospitals and rehabilitation settings.
+Following successful completion of the qualifying year, students must apply to continue their studies in either the MSc(A) - DE concentration or the MSc(A) Global Health Direct Entry concentration (see Global Health Studies for more information).

-Master's-prepared nurses work as advanced clinicians across a broad range of clinical areas including critical care, maternal and child health, cancer and palliative care, health promotion and illness prevention.
-A significant number of graduates have extended their clinical expertise into teaching and research, or have continued their studies at the doctoral level.
+Master's-prepared nurses work as advanced clinicians across a broad range of clinical areas including critical care, maternal and child health, cancer and palliative care, and health promotion.
+A significant number of graduates have continued their studies at the doctoral level.

-If you believe that Nursing is for you, there's no better time to jump into this exciting and meaningful profession.
-Our MSc(A) program will enable you to play a crucial role in shaping the future direction of health care at the local, national and international levels.
-It all begins here, at McGill's Ingram School of Nursing.
+Our MSc(A) DE program will enable graduates to play a crucial role in shaping the future direction of health care at the local, national and international levels.

-Applicants must have completed the following prerequisite courses before admission to the qualifying year:
+Applicants must have completed the following prerequisite courses before admission to the qualifying year, some of which may be taken online if a lab component is not required (please communicate with the Program Director to verify):

 (Equivalent to McGill and )